vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 1. The Flow writes a new value into a Hub variable.
 1. Peakboard Hub notifies all the Peakboard apps that are subscribed to the Hub variable.

+This architecture is commonly known as a [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).

 ## Preparing the Hub Variable

 The first step is to prepare three Hub variables in the Hub portal.
 We need these three